 What is the Income Statement Formula?

-The term “income statement” refers to one of the three primary financial statements that the company uses to summarize its financial performance over the reporting period.
+The term “income statement” refers to one of the three primary financial statements the company uses to summarize its financial performance over the reporting period.
 The income statement is also referred to as the statement of earnings or profit and loss (P&L) statement.
-This income statement formula calculation is done by a single step or multiple steps process.
+This income statement formula calculation is done by single or multiple steps.

 In the case of a single step, the income statement formula is such that the net income is derived by deducting the expenses from the revenues.
 Mathematically, it is represented as,